maliedvp/py-neer-utilities/_sources/preparation.md.txt

 ### 1. A customized `similarity_map`

 Set up the `similarity_map`.
 Note that the columns as `city`, `industry`, and `purpose` contain missing values.
-To handle these, I define a custom [similarity function](https://github.com/maliedvp/py-neer-match/blob/custom_similarity_functions/src/neer_match/similarity_map.py) `notmissing` that returns 0 it a least one observation of a record pair is any missing value (`None`, `np.nan`, `pd.nan` or and empty string) and 1 otherwise.
+One way to improve the handling of these is to include a custom [similarity function](https://github.com/maliedvp/py-neer-match/blob/custom_similarity_functions/src/neer_match/similarity_map.py) `notmissing` to the `similarity_map` that returns 0 if a least one observation of a record pair is any missing value (`None`, `np.nan`, `pd.nan` or and empty string) and 1 otherwise.
 Similarly, for numeric columns, the custom function `notzero` is added.
-These functions are not part of the released version of `neer_match.similarity_map.available_similarities()`.
+These functions are not part of the released version of `neer_match.similarity_map.available_similarities()`, which is why they are outcommented in the example below.

 ``` python
 from neer_match.similarity_map import SimilarityMap